foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/AFTERNOON-INTEGRATION_TASKS.md

 - **Forgetting to scope new CSS:**
   Some styles leaked out of the widget due to missing scoping.
-  **Ensure all CSS is properly scoped to `.nzgdc-afternoon-schedule-widget`.**
+  **Ensure all schedule CSS is properly scoped to `.nzgdc-afternoon-schedule-widget`.**
+  **UNIFIED RULE:** Event panel CSS is not scoped to widgets - it's in unified-event-panel.css

+- **Adding event panel CSS to schedule bundles:**
+  **CRITICAL ERROR:** Adding `.nzgdc-event-panel-*` CSS to afternoon-schedule-bundle.css breaks the unified architecture.
+  **SOLUTION:** All event panel CSS goes in unified-event-panel.css only.

-- **Not updating template or JS class names:**
+- **Not integrating with UnifiedEventLoader:**
-  Some template and JS code used the wrong class or variable names, causing rendering bugs.
-  **Audit all template and JS code for correct `.nzgdc-afternoon-*` usage.**
+  Some integrations tried to create separate event loaders instead of using the unified system.
+  **SOLUTION:** Always use UnifiedEventLoader with appropriate widget context parameter.

+- **Missing category data in events:**
+  Event data without `categoryKey` and `category` fields causes rendering issues.
+  **SOLUTION:** Ensure all afternoon events include proper category information.

 - **Not cleaning up/destroying widgets properly:**
   Old widgets sometimes remained in the DOM, causing double-rendering or event leaks.